 I couldn’t be more pleased with the results I got, using things already in my house.
-Shortly after this, the business across the street decided to fix up their front flower beds filled with dandelions and narrow leaf plantain.
-I watched and cringed as the woman doused the whole front bed area with RoundUp.
-Weeks later, I watched as she and two other people had to weed those beds by hand because they were still covered with mostly green plants.
+Shortly after this, the business across the street decided to fix up their front flower beds filled with harmless dandelions and narrow leaf plantain.
+I watched and cringed as a woman doused the whole front bed area with RoundUp.
+Weeks later, I then watched as she and two other people had to weed those beds by hand because they were still covered with mostly green plants.
 Not only did the glyphosate not work, she now exposed herself and our neighborhood to a toxic herbicide for nothing.
 Did she learn a lesson?
 I hope so.
-Perhaps next time she will use the vinegar recipe written on the back of a Beyond Pesticides print out called least toxic control of weeds that *ahem* magically found its way into the mail slot?
+Perhaps next time she will use the vinegar recipe written on the back of a Beyond Pesticides print out called least toxic control of weeds that ahem magically found its way into the mail slot?*

 It’s time to think differently about ‘weeds’ and how to control them.
 Here are some resources to learn more.